5 Key Principles to Help You Declutter

 4. Can I fix it? - If yes, is it worth the job?
 You need to weigh up the cost against the benefit of getting it repaired.
 You can also set a deadline for repairing the items.
 If it's not done by the time, then get rid of it.

-If you find the answers for the questions above are mostly "no", it means that you should get rid of the item.
+If you find that the answers to the questions above are mostly "no", it means that you should get rid of the item.
 Donate, sell, or ditch it.

 Feel free to share your thoughts with us on Facebook or Instagram using #wethinkstorage.
 We are looking forward to chatting with you.